eltrevii/TreviMC/README.md

 # TreviMC
 my new minecraft launcher

-please read the following information to start using the launcher:
+please read the following information before using the launcher:

 > [!NOTE]
 > do not **expect** proper support for all versions until ~2024 or later